 Divorce is one of the most difficult and stressful events that a person can face in life.
 Whether you are the partner who feels driven to leave the marriage or are the spouse who is left, there are often feelings of shock, grief, anger, and loss.
 After all, you vowed to love, honor, and cherish your spouse and you expected this relationship to last into old age.
 During the process of divorce feelings of anger may predominate as the details of child support, visitation, and division of assets take precedence.
 While this is certainly understandable, revisiting your estate plan both during and after your divorce is absolutely critical.

 Revising your estate plan through a divorce may actually be a two-step process.
-There are some steps that you can take during the divorce process and some that must wait until the divorce is final.
+There are some steps that you can take during the divorce process and others that must wait until the divorce is final.
 Until your divorce is final, be sure that you are meeting your legal obligations to your current spouse and children.
-Then, both during and after the divorce, be sure that you are retaining as much control as possible over your assets and your life as possible.
+Then, both during and after the divorce, be sure that you are retaining as much control as possible over your assets and your life.

 First, check your healthcare and financial powers of attorney.
 These documents specify who will make decisions about your health and finances if you are incapacitated.
 Most people name their spouses.
 During a divorce your soon to be ex may not be the person you want making healthcare decisions if you are in an accident or unexpectedly fall seriously ill.
 You may also want a different family member to have access to your funds if you are incapacitated.
 A durable financial power of attorney includes assets that are yours alone as well as joint assets.
 Very few people want their soon to be ex-spouse to have access to their assets.
 Powers of attorney can be changed before the divorce is final.